You Have 1000 Reasons to Raise Chickens

 This is about one third of the length from the heavy end.

-Eight, 2 ½” stainless steel bolts, washers and lock nuts are provided for this purpose.
+Next bolt the CCW unit into place.
+Twelve, 3/8″ x 2 ½” stainless steel bolts, washers and zinc plated lock nuts are provided for this purpose.

-Three washers are provided to space the wheel off of the handle.
+Three washers are provided to space the wheel off of the handle, to prevent the tire from rubbing on the head of the fulcrum.